 The straw-fuelled plant uses more than 240,000t of wheat straw feedstock annually, which will be sourced from producers within a 50-mile radius.
 It will also use wood chips as auxiliary fuel.

-The facility comprises a turbine and boiler hall, two storage barns, and a building to store wood.
-The plant uses the combustion technology based on water cooled vibration grate to generate power from straw feedstock.
-The chimney stack of the power plant is 62m-high.
+The facility comprises a turbine and boiler hall, two storage barns and a building to store wood.
+The plant uses combustion technology based on a water-cooled vibration grate to generate power from the straw feedstock.
+The chimney stack of the power plant is 62m high.

 The straw is burnt in the boiler to produce high-pressure, high-temperature steam, which drives the steam turbine to generate electricity.
-The steam passing through the turbine is condensed back into water, with the help of an air-cooled condenser, for reuse in the boiler.
+The steam passing through the turbine is condensed back into water with the help of an air-cooled condenser and reused in the boiler.

-The hot combustion gases generated in the process passes through a complete cleaning system before being released through the chimney stack and the ash produced due to the combustion of straw will be recycled for fertiliser.
+The hot combustion gases generated in the process pass through a complete cleaning system before being released through the chimney stack, while the ash produced due to the combustion of the straw will be recycled for fertiliser.

-The power plant is designed for continuous operation for base load power generation except one annual shutdown for inspection and repair.
+The power plant is designed for continuous operation for baseload power generation except for one annual shutdown for inspection and repair.